juanluisbaptiste/docker-otrs/README.md

 ## Consulting & Support

 Do you need help setting your OTRS ticketing system or configuring it to match your organization's needs ?
-I also offer consulting services, drop me a line at: juancho _at_ juanbaptiste dot tech
+I also offer consulting services, drop me a line at: juan _at_ juanbaptiste dot tech